cap-js/docs/node.js/fiori.md

 - number of milliseconds like `1000`

 :::tip Delete released draft locks
 If the `draft_lock_timeout` has been reached, every user can delete other users' drafts to create an own draft.
-There can't be two draft at the same time on the same entity.
+There can't be two drafts at the same time on the same entity.
 :::

 ### Garbage Collection of Stale Drafts